 Western

 Written and directed by Quentin Tarantino, The Hateful Eight is a Western with a hard-edged story and one of Tarantino's most compelling scripts ever written.
 It features a dialogue-heavy plot that keeps the audience on edge, right until its brutal, nihilistic ending.
-Every character carefully chooses their words with their survival in the line, with tensions rising and secrets revealed.
+It primarily focuses on how a motley group of drifters all find themselves stranded in the middle of an isolated cabin during a winter storm.
+Every character carefully chooses their words with their survival on the line, with tensions rising and secrets revealed.

 Home On The Range